 Make Sure You Switch Foods Slowly

-No matter which of the foods listed above you choose for your pet, you’ll want to be sure to switch foods gradually.
+No matter which of the foods listed above you choose for your pet, you’ll want to be sure to switch to any new dog food gradually.
 Abruptly changing from one food to another can cause pretty severe intestinal upset, which will make your poor pooch miserable.

 Don’t worry – it’s easy to make a gradual switch.
 You’ll just need to mix in increasing amounts of the new food while decreasing the amount of the old food you provide.